 Afton State Park is located about 15 minutes from Woodbury, Hastings and Stillwater.
 About 30 minutes from St. Paul and about 45 Minutes from Minneapolis and Bloomington.
 Various lodging options are available in each city.

-Camping is available at Afton State Park – there are camper cabins which fill up fast and thre are hike in campsites.
-Afton State Park (866.857.2757)
+Camping is available at Afton State Park – there are camper cabins which fill up fast and there are hike in campsites.
+Afton State Park (866.857.2757) – Additional camping can be found at the nearby Washington County St. Croix Bluffs Regional Park.

 Packet pickup is on race morning only.
 Packet pickup for the 25K starts at 6:00 AM and closes at 7:00 AM (1/2 hour prior to the race start.)